TalaoDAO/context/wallet_interaction_protocol_mod.md

 }
 ```

-The "display" attribute is a descrption of the Issuer expectations about the UI design of the VC.
+The "display" attribute is a description of the Issuer expectations about the UI design of the VC.
-...TBD as a piece of information of global manifest...to be discussed....

 example: